mastercomfig/mastercomfig/docs/customization/custom_configs.md

 ### General

 * `debug_output`: Enable developer-only output (`debug_output_1`).
-Shows various warnings about potential issues and outputs console output to the corner of the screen.
+It shows various warnings about potential issues and outputs console output to the corner of the screen.
-* `debug_output_toggle`: Cycle through all 4 modes (including disabled) for developer only output.
+* `debug_output_toggle`: Cycle through all four modes (including disabled) for developer only output.
 Different modes display different amounts of information.
 * `debug_output_display`: Display console output in the corner of the screen without showing additional information.
 * `debug_output_1`: Enable developer-only output level 1.
 * `debug_output_2`: Enable developer-only output level 2, which displays more information.